Daiki Hashimoto: Personal life

 Hashimoto was born in Narita, Japan.
+Demonstrating a natural talent for gymnastics from a young age, he received strong support from his parents in pursuing the sport.
+He trained during his early years and attended Funabashi Municipal High School, where he further developed his skills under professional coaching.
+In 2019, while still in high school, Hashimoto was selected to join the Japan men's national gymnastics team.

 His two older brothers, Takuya and Kengo, who competed in artistic gymnastics at the club- and university-level in Japan, inspired Hashimoto to begin gymnastics at age seven at the Sawara Junior Club.

 Hashimoto has received two awards.
 In 2019, he received the Excellence Award at the 2019 NHK Cup.
 In 2020, he was given the Road to 2020 Olympic Encouragement Award at the TV Asahi Big Sports Awards.

 He is a student at Juntendo University, School of Health and Sports Science in Inzai, Chiba.